lokmeinmatz/telematik2020_inet/all_for_pdf.md

 This shows that ASes from the other region still have direct access to us via the IXP

+<h1 id="3.3/3.4"></h1>
+# 3.3 and 3.4
+Due to missing time, we didn't implement these two tasks.
+The solution we would implement though woud be repeating ourselves multiple times on the AS path we don't want to be used primarily, as by default the shorter path would be preffered over the longer one.

 <h1 id="3.5"></h1>
 # 3.5: BGP Hijack

 The hijack consists of the Stub / Tier1 AS advertisements, for the 19.107.0.0/23 subnet (the one of Atlanta Host connection).
 This can be seen in any Looking Glass Entry of another AS. \
 In our AS, we only accept /8 prefixes, so we don't have any of the malicious routes in our network.

-To prevent our ATLA host subnet from beeing stolen, we could advertise the same ip with an /24 mask, as routers normally search for the longest matching path.
-This wouldn't be a good solution though, if the attackers advertised the /24 from the start, because we need to choose a more specific Subnet, and thus we must advertise more subnets, as all addresses inside it could possibly be in use.
+To prevent our ATLA host subnet from beeing stolen, we advertise the same ip with an /24 mask (19.107.0.0/24), as routers normally search for the longest matching path.
+This wouldn't always be a good solution though, if the attackers advertised the /24 from the start, because we need to choose a more specific Subnet, and thus we must advertise more subnets, as all addresses inside it could possibly be in use.

 For the example Attack on 19.107.0.0/24 -> we would need to advertise 19.107.0.0/25 and 19.107.0.ff/25 for example to cover all possible IPs of this subnet.
 This adds more advertisements = more load on the network.
 Alos, this doesn't work if an AS advertises a single IP (e.g. 19.107.0.1/32), as we can't announce a more specific path.